luissantanaa/ExchangeRate/README.md

 ## Description

-This repository contains a Springboot application that allows the user to returns the exchange rate or converts a given amount from currency A to B or multiple currencies.
+This repository contains a Springboot application that allows the user to get the exchange rate or convert a given amount from currency A to B or multiple currencies.
 An external API [(exchangerate.host)
 ](https://exchangerate.host/#/) is used to carry out the tasks described before.

 This application contains the following endpoints: